ChrisDuffley/stationPlaylist/addonuserguide.md

 So far, we've dealt with only one profile: normal profile.
 By default, NVDA uses default broadcast profile when adjusting settings.
 You can then use this profile to create new profiles based on this profile, or create a new profile with default settings applied.

-As of add-on 21.04, the following settings can be stored in profiles:
+The following add-on settings can be stored in profiles:

 * End of track notification toggle.
 * End of track alarm.